Our scientists are successful both at home and abroad

-Four of the most prestigious European research grants have been awarded to the Masaryk University scientists in recent years – the ERC Grants were obtained by virologist Pavel Plevka, biologist Richard Štefl, lawyer David Kosař, and biologist Marek Mráz.
+In recent years, some of our researchers have been awarded the most prestigious European research grants – the ERC Grants were obtained by virologist Pavel Plevka, biologist Richard Štefl, lawyer David Kosař, and biologist Marek Mráz.
 Moreover, two excellent scientists relocated with their ERC Grants to Masaryk University – the world's leading experts in graph theory Daniel Kráľ and in art history Matthew Rampley.

 MU was also the first institution in the Czech Republic to receive the Wellcome Trust in Science grant.

 Masaryk University's cutting-edge equipment and state-of-the-art laboratories at the Department of Archaeology and Museology Interdisciplinary centre are frequented by both Czech and international archaeologists.
 The department's crucial importance for history and culture studies is evidenced by the fact that MU is also the seat of the oldest UNESCO Chair on Museology and World Heritage in the world.

 We are dedicated to fighting cyber threat